byu-cpe/ecen427_student/device_tree/readme.md

 Note: The full device tree that is loaded when by Linux early in the boot process is provided in `pynq.dts`.
 We will not be modifying this, as it requires rebuilding the entire boot image, and modifying the bootloader files on the SD card.
 Rather, we will use a *device tree overlay*, which allows us to make runtime additions to the base device tree.
 This overlay is provided in `ecen427.dtsi`.

 ## Prerequisites
-  1. Install the necessary packages:
+  1. Install the necessary packages (this is already done on the lab computers):

       sudo apt install device-tree-compiler